statgen/locuszoom/assets/docs/rendering_layouts.md

 Although the individual pieces are [documented](../) in depth, many of the most interesting features arise from combining those pieces together in new ways. *Layouts* are the "glue" that connects pieces together, as well as being the primary means through which plots and data sources are created and configured.

-At the simplest, a layout is a serializable object that describes every customizable feature of a LocusZoom plot.
+At the simplest, a layout is a JSON-serializable object that describes every customizable feature of a LocusZoom plot.
 A layout should only ever contain scalar values, arrays, and objects - no functions!

 # Your first plot: defining how to render data
 We provide a set of built-in layouts for rendering common types of LocusZoom plots.
 If your field names match the assumptions of the [UMich Portaldev API](https://portaldev.sph.umich.edu/docs/api/v1/), you should be able to create common types of visualization with very little modification.